-The Wayne E. Huggins Scholarship - Established in December 2002 by FMU alumnus Wayne Huggins - an award to a student-athlete pursuing a degree in one of the following areas: general business, accounting, or computer science.
-Student recipient must be a graduate of a South Carolina high school with preference given to students from the Pee Dee region.
+The Wayne E. Huggins Scholarship - Established in December 2002 by FMU alumnus Wayne Huggins - an award to a student-athlete pursuing a degree in: general business, accounting, or computer science.
+Recipient must be a graduate of a South Carolina high school with preference given to students from the Pee Dee region.
 Award will be made to a member of the baseball team, women's basketball team, or men's basketball team.